Tuesday, September 30, 2003

 The Future is Orange.

-she's very shy Our last 5-a-side football match was a classic - two evenly matched sides, just a goal or two in it for the entire match, the 'next goal wins' rule was unable to separate the teams after an extra 10 minutes - finally it went to a penalty shoot-out.
+Our last 5-a-side football match was a classic - two evenly matched sides, just a goal or two in it for the entire match, the 'next goal wins' rule was unable to separate the teams after an extra 10 minutes - finally it went to a penalty shoot-out.

 I won't bore you with the details except to say, I went in goal, saved two penalties, then scored the decisive winner.
 Yes, once again, I ruled!
 However, more importantly than that, I discovered exactly why some weeks I play like Charlie Cooke and other weeks like Charlie Dimmock.
 It's not mental attitude, fitness or preparation, it's not tactics, training or natural skill (least of all) - it's all down to my lucky orange T-shirt.(see left, modelled by the lovely Mandy)